yash-sharma1/docs-site/docs/governance.md

 + `--expire-time`: expire time is the deadline after which you will no longer be able to list your token though your proposal is passed.
 + `--voting-period`: The voting period is for validators to vote.
 The unit is in seconds and the default voting period is one week.
 The max voting period is two weeks.
 The votes from validators will be tallied after the voting period ends.
 + `--title`: title of proposal
++ `--quote-asset-symbol`: the quote asset symbol.
+When you first list a BEP2 token on Binance DEX, it has to be put in BNB market first.
+Thus, you should set `quote-asset-symbol` to **BNB** in your first proposal, then your BEP2 asset can be list against [BUSD-BD1](https://explorer.binance.org/asset/BUSD-BD1) and other stablecoins.
++ `--base-asset-symbol`: the asset symbol you want to list

 Please note that the deposit and init-price are boosted by **1e8** for decimal part.

 Example on **mainnet**: